MatteoMagnini/talk-2025-icr-claim-nesy/content/_index.md

 4. [optional] rewrite the tree as a set of symbolic _rules_

-{{% /section %}}

 ---

-{{% section %}}

-## Practical example of SKE
-The Adult dataset (cf. [Becker Barry and Kohavi Ronny, 1996](https://doi.org/10.24432/C5XW20))

----

-## Adult classification task
+## Adult classification task (pt.
+1)

-The Adult dataset contains the records (48,842) of individuals based on census data (this dataset is also known as Census Income).
+The Adult dataset (cf. [Becker Barry and Kohavi Ronny, 1996](https://doi.org/10.24432/C5XW20)) contains the records (48,842) of individuals based on census data (this dataset is also known as Census Income).
 The dataset has many features (14) related to the individuals' demographics, such as age, education, and occupation.
-The target feature is whether the individual earns more than $50,000 per year.
+The target feature is whether the individual earns more than `$50,000` per year.

 <br>